DamienVesper/DiscordDialer/README.md

-# Discord-Dialer
+# DiscordDialer
-Discord-Dialer is a bot that utilizes MicroSIP to place calls via Discord.
+Discord Dialer is a bot that utilizes MicroSIP to place calls via Discord.